mathewgomas-alfred/mathewgomas.io/reference_manual/filters/wavelet_decompose.rst

 Wavelet decompose uses wavelet scales to turn the current layer into a set of layers with each holding a different type of pattern that is visible within the image.
 This is used in texture and pattern making to remove unwanted noise quickly from a texture.

-You can find it under :menuselection:`Layers`.
+You can find it under :menuselection:`Image`.

 When you select it, it will ask for the amount of wavelet scales.
 More scales, more different layers.
 Press :guilabel:`OK`, and it will generate a group layer containing the layers with their proper blending modes: